pcmulder/debezium-connector-planetscale/README.md

 ### Recommended way
 The vitess-connector automatically supports Reshard if it subscribes to all shards in the keyspace.
-No data lose, nor data duplication will happen during the reshard operation.
+No data loss, nor data duplication will happen during the reshard operation.
 After the `SwitchWrites` of the Reshard and before deleting the source shards, make sure that the connector is not down and the offset topic has the new VGTID from the target shards.
 Otherwise, if the source shards are already deleted, VStream will throw an error when reading from the old VGTID from the source shards.